devaksu/Solidabis22-Food-Fight/README.md

 ### Specs:

-    - Developed on MacOS Monterey and Windows 11.
+    - Developed on MacOS Monterey (Intel) and Windows 11.
     - Dockerized and tested on MacOS Ventura
     - Python 3.9
     - FastAPI and uvicorn.